deNzik3/deNzik3/README.md

 # About

 Hi!
-I am a product analyst from Tinkoff, I do mentoring, and also the creator of the SQL course on Stepik!
+I am a product analyst from MTC, I do mentoring, and also the creator of the SQL course on Stepik!
+Also I have my own telegram [channel](https://t.me/product_analytics_hub)

 * 🌍 Currently in Moscow